antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 sites above that are located at the promotor sites of MLH1 and the gene that we have seen before as strongly correlating in expression.
 Note, that blue is methylated and yellow is non-methylated.

-* Hover with your mouse over the _r2_at_cms_ track to see to which CMS subtype the cluster of hypermethylated samples belong.
+* Hover with your mouse over the _r2_at_cms_ track to see to which CMS subtype the cluster of hypermethylated samples mostly belong.

 ------